Thai students detained in Pakistan have no Islamic State links - government

 An investigation into the students' families found no links with violence in Thailand's southern region, where there has been a long-running Muslim separatist insurgency, Army Chief Udomdej Sitabutr told reporters on Friday.

+The four students who were released were being sent back to Thailand while the fifth remains in custody for further investigation, Thai National Security Council Secretary-General Anusit Kunakorn told reporters on Friday.

-(Reporting by Panarat Thepgumpanat, Amy Sawitta Lefevre and Pracha Hariraksapitak and Khettiya Jittapong; Editing by Clarence Fernandez)
+(Reporting by Panarat Thepgumpanat, Amy Sawitta Lefevre and Pracha Hariraksapitak; Editing by Simon Webb and Paul Tait)